 The detailed engineering study has been awarded to the Spanish company Sener Ingeniería y Sistemas Chile whose key projects include the construction of the Maritime Terminal of Costa Cruceros, Port of Barcelona.

-Almost 90% of all of Chile´s foreign trade goes through its ports, of which San Antonio is currently the largest, with an annual throughput of 18.2 million tons in 2016.
+Almost 90 per cent of all of Chile´s foreign trade goes through its ports, of which San Antonio is currently the largest, with an annual throughput of 18.2 million tons in 2016.
 Following demand estimates for the second half of the next decade, San Antonio Port Authority has initiated plans for an expansion that, developed in phases, will allow it to add an additional capacity of 6 million TEU/year, giving San Antonio an installed capacity of 9 million TEU/year.

 Work on the breakwater could begin by 2020, and the first stage of the first terminal could start operating by 2026 or 2027.
 The Outer Port would then be developed in discrete stages, to be fully completed by 2038 or 2040.